-- Policy 4.A.1.
+Policy 4.A.1.
 Discourage subdivisions into five parcels or more outside community areas.
-Remainder parcels do not count toward the five-parcel total. - Action 4.A.1.a.
-Designate land outside community areas and the US 395 corridor 1 for Agriculture or Resource Management. - Action 4.A.1.b.
-Maintain large minimum parcel sizes outside community areas and the US 395 corridor. - Action 4.A.1.c.
-Limit the type and intensity of development in flood plain areas. - Action 4.A.1.d.
-Prior to accepting a development application in potential wetland areas, require that the applicant obtain necessary permits from the US Army Corps of Engineers. - Policy 4.A.2.
-Provide for a mix of residential, commercial, recreational, institutional, and industrial park land uses in a manner consistent with the overall goal for the Antelope Valley. - Action 4.A.2.a.
-Designate a sufficient amount of land to accommodate tourist and community commercial needs within existing community areas. - Action 4.A.2.b.
-Designate a sufficient amount of land to meet the housing and lodging needs of Antelope Valley's residents and visitors. - Action 4.A.2.c.
+Remainder parcels do not count toward the five-parcel total.

+Action 4.A.1.a.
+Designate land outside community areas and the US 395 corridor for Agriculture or Resource Management.

+Action 4.A.1.b.
+Maintain large minimum parcel sizes outside community areas and the US 395 corridor.

+Action 4.A.1.c.
+Limit the type and intensity of development in flood plain areas.

+Action 4.A.1.d.
+Prior to accepting a development application in potential wetland areas, require that the applicant obtain necessary permits from the US Army Corps of Engineers.

+Policy 4.A.2.
+Provide for a mix of residential, commercial, recreational, institutional, and industrial park land uses in a manner consistent with the overall goal for the Antelope Valley.

+Action 4.A.2.a.
+Designate a sufficient amount of land to accommodate tourist and community commercial needs within existing community areas.

+Action 4.A.2.b.
+Designate a sufficient amount of land to meet the housing and lodging needs of Antelope Valley's residents and visitors.

+Action 4.A.2.c.
 Designate suitable lands for industrial park uses.
 Designated industrial park areas should be limited to community-serving industrial uses that will have no adverse environmental impacts.
 All industrial development must be compatible with surrounding land uses.
-Give consideration to landownership adjustments to consolidate such uses. - Action 4.A.2.d.
-To promote main street and economic development as provided by other policies (Objectives 4.D. and 4.E.), emphasize commercial character and uses on US 395/main street frontages in the Mixed Use (MU) designation. - Policy 4.A.3.
-Along the US 395 corridor between existing communities, provide for limited development that is compatible with natural constraints and the Valley's scenic qualities. - Action 4.A.3.a.
-Maintain the large-lot residential nature of the US 395 corridor. - Policy 4.A.4.
-As a general goal, retain the existing privately owned land base in the Antelope Valley. - Policy 4.A.5.
-Encourage the use of alternative energy and communications innovations. - Policy 4.A.5.a.
+Give consideration to landownership adjustments to consolidate such uses.

+Action 4.A.2.d.
+To promote main street and economic development as provided by other policies (Objectives 4.D. and 4.E.), emphasize commercial character and uses on US 395/main street frontages in the Mixed Use (MU) designation.

+Policy 4.A.3.
+Along the US 395 corridor between existing communities, provide for limited development that is compatible with natural constraints and the Valley's scenic qualities.

+Action 4.A.3.a.
+Maintain the large-lot residential nature of the US 395 corridor.

+Policy 4.A.4.
+As a general goal, retain the existing privately owned land base in the Antelope Valley.

+Policy 4.A.5.
+Encourage the use of alternative energy and communications innovations.

+&lt;sup>1The US 395 corridor is defined as the area in the Antelope Valley along both sides of US 395 between the West Walker River to the east of US 395 and the sloping terrain to the west of US 395.

+Policy 4.A.5.a.
 Mobile or satellite-based communication sources may be substituted for conventional land-based sources in satisfying land development conditions.